-The first stop was at the Cogan House interchange just north of the PA 14 interchange.
+The first stop of the 2011 Williamsport Meet was at the Cogan House interchange, just north of the PA 14 interchange.
 What is interesting about this particular interchange is that the road that connects the two directions of US 15 are the original southbound lanes.
 They needed to be replaced due to sharp curves at the bottom of the Steam Valley hill, but the section here was retained and turned into an interchange for Cogan House.

 I asked the group if they wanted to clinch US 15 from Williamsport to the New York state line, and everyone agreed we might as well since we were that far north.
 Crossing into New York, the roadway narrows down to two lanes through an interesting temporary interchange with very modern-looking light poles to illuminate the path.
 We made the first right to head back into Pennsylvania onto a road that connects to the old route of US 15 now known as Steuben County Route 115.
 Once in Lawrenceville, a few continued onto PA 287, which was extended northward after the expressway was completed to the west, and the rest onto PA 49 to head south on US 15.

-I showed the group the original path below of US 15 through Tioga and how it’s alignment is now under water.
-Everyone was able to pick up brochures and maps, not only the 2010 official state one but also the 2008 Trucker’s Guide to Pennsylvania.
-It is a black-and-white version of the regular map and the only colors on it denote the various truck routes as well as specific information for “gear jockeys” such as low clearance points and locations of steep grades.
+I showed the group the original path below of US 15 through Tioga and how it’s alignment is now underwater.
+Everyone was able to pick up brochures and maps.
+Not only the 2010 official state one, but also the 2008 Trucker’s Guide to Pennsylvania.
+It is a black-and-white version of the regular map.
+However, the only colors on it denote the various truck routes.
+Also included is specific information for “gear jockeys” such as low clearance points and locations of steep grades.
 After taking the group picture there with the spectacular backdrop, we said our farewells, and headed to our respective destinations.

 I decided to set off on my literary journey of The Big Roads with an open mind and my Pennsylvania Turnpike bookmark.
 It seemed fitting considering I was reading a book about the Interstate System, and the Turnpike was one of the earliest segments of it that was completed.